soxueren/atsd/api/sql/README.md

   AND LOOKUP('tcp-status-codes', value) NOT LIKE '*success*'
 ```

-If the looked up key is a number provided by the `value` column or an arithmetic expression, it is formatted into a string with `#.##` pattern.
+If the looked up key is a number provided by the `value` column or an arithmetic expression, it is formatted into a string with a `#.##` pattern.

 ```
 1.0     -> 1